AColocho/movieproject/README.md

 ![Chart of all the data](images/rating.png)

 However, the PG-13 rating was by far the most profitable.
-In 2019, PG-13 movies made more money than the other ratings combines for the same year.
+In 2019, PG-13 movies made more money than the other ratings combined for the same year.

 ![Chart of all the data](images/pivot.png)